kevin-chalmers/set08103/lectures/lecture01/README.md

 ##### Agile

-Agile methods build on the iterative approach, but focus on **human-centric** approaches where software is evolved by collaboration between teams and customers.
+Agile methods build on the iterative approach, but focus on **human-centric** ideas where software is evolved by collaboration between teams and customers.
 Teams are self-organising, and support multiple parts of the development process.
 The point is that the teams can adapt (*be agile*) as requirements evolve with the client and the problems in development are discovered.

 ### Linking to Module Learning Outcomes